JillAshey/JillAshey_Putnam_Lab_Notebook/_posts/2024-10-24-DT2023-Mcap-smRNA-Analysis.md

 Things to try / think about

 - Aligner - how is it scoring the alignments? what about mismatches
-- Blast mir100 against raw/trimmed reads
+- Blast mir100 against raw/trimmed reads - running on raw reads 2/18/25
 - Run another bad sample to see if I can trim and align
-- Run all good samples to move forward with n=1
+- Run all good samples to move forward with n=1 - flexbar trimming 2/18/25
-- Use bwa or mapper that aligns part of the read
+- Use bwa, star or mapper that aligns part of the read
+- Use the truseq single index [adapters](https://support-docs.illumina.com/SHARE/AdapterSequences/Content/SHARE/AdapterSeq/TruSeq/SingleIndexes.htm)